vdaas/vald/docs/overview/architecture.md

   - Easy to manage

-    We implement helm chart deployment to easily deploy Vald on your kubernetes cluster and we implemented custom resources to manage and operate with Vald.
+    Vald can be deployed easily on your Kubernetes cluster by using Helm charts.
+The custom resources and custom controllers are useful to manage your Vald cluster.

 ## Data Flow